“Help! I’m pregnant!”

-What kind of pregnancy was this?
+What kind of pregnancy was this for her?

 Anara has been married for a couple of years, and her husband is generally kind and responsible.
 Had something happened to him?

 But my guesses were all wrong.
 When Anara felt weak and nauseous because of the pregnancy, she thought she was sick and got some strong Chinese herbal medicine from a pharmacy.
-After two weeks of medicine, she had finally gone to see a doctor.
+After two weeks of this medicine, she had gone to see a doctor.
 He told her she was pregnant, and that she must abort the baby straight away.

 “Two weeks of Chinese medicine would poison an elephant’s fetus, let alone the baby of a girl like you,” the doctor had lectured her.
 “Your child will be deformed.
 It may be missing two or three limbs.
 It will never learn to talk.
 How will you find the money to care for a child like that?
 Who will pay the medical fees?”

 Angry, and very afraid, Anara called me.
 I was thankful for the confidence she placed in our relationship.

 How could this have happened to her?
 Would the baby really be disabled, or was the doctor exaggerating?
 What should she do??

 “God, help me to say the right thing to help Anara!”
 I prayed silently, and really, really quickly.